-The greatest Tahlor composer or sucred music, Was forn in 15th.
-He has been called "The Savior of Charch Music,".
-New methods, new instruments and new views have broadered the nusical world since Pair corrab three, but his much is still considered r as offcent in its simple grandom.
+The greatest Italian composer of sacred music.
+Was born in 1514.
+He has been called "The Savior of Church Music."
+New methods, new instruments and new views have broadened the musical world since Palestrina's time, but his music is still considered magnificent in its simple grandeur.

-Tale trinal works were published at Pome and Wenice and are not only of remarkable up hty juit amazing quantity.
+Palestrina's works were published at Rome and Venice and are not only of remarkable quality but amazing quantity.

-Herricisson is said to have considered the Interoperta" Palestrina's predicted word blang of his masses are in common as in the Catholic Charge coday.
+Mendelssohn is said to have considered the "Improperia" Palestrina's greatest work.
+Many of his masses are in common use in the Catholic Church today.